 In addition to Guillain-Barre Syndrome and Chronic Inflammatory Demyelinating Polyneuropathy, Parsonage-Turner Syndrome ("PTS") is an extremely common neurological injury that can result from vaccine administrations.
 The symptoms of Parsonage-Turner Syndrome may begin immediately after vaccination or take a few days to arise.

 Parsonage-Turner Syndrome is an inflammation of the nerves of the brachial plexus.
 The brachial plexus is a nerve system that runs throughout the neck, armpit, and arms.
 The inflammation results in constant and intense shoulder pain.
 In addition, Parsonage-Turner Syndrome usually causes numbness and weakness in the arm and shoulder due to the nerves being damaged.

 Parsonage-Turner Syndrome is a debilitating injury that can worsen over time if not treated correctly.
-If you or someone you know suffers from brachial neuritis caused by a vaccine, you may be entitled to compensation.
-For more information, please contact our vaccine injury law firm for a free consultation.
+If you or someone you know suffers from Brachial Neuritis caused by a vaccine, you may be entitled to compensation.
+For more information, please our vaccine injury lawyers for a free consultation.
 We welcome the opportunity to speak with you.

 Page last reviewed and updated: May 4, 2020